 It is recommended that you purchase a charger adapter that plugs into the auxiliary (aux) power in an automobile.
 These chargers have a slot to plug in the USB host end of the charging cable.
 If aux power is not available and you use the GPS for more than 6 hours, you may use an aux charger that contains its own batteries.

-To pause the GPS power consumption, press Back until Nearby Explorer closes, or select one of the other main areas of the program where the GPS chip is not used.
-Pause, Map Search, Explore, and Favorite Places are all areas where Nearby Explorer shuts down the GPS chip.
+To pause the GPS power consumption, press Back until Nearby Explorer closes, or select Pause to shut down the GPS chip.

 Using an external GPS receiver can improve accuracy and reduce battery consumption.
 The disadvantage, of course, is having to keep up with, carry, and charge another device.
 Often, though, it is worth it.

 To use an external GPS receiver on Android devices, you must "trick" Android into using something other than the device's internal receiver.
 This is accomplished with the use of a program to read a receiver and put its values in a mock location for the operating system.